FrancisBanville/ms_interpreting_probabilities/README.md

 predictive number (or score).
 Probabilities are numbers between $0$ and $1$ that sum to $1$ and either represent the expected frequency of a phenomenon or the degree of belief that it will be realized.
-Non-probabilistic scores, which are more akin to interaction weights, have different mathematical properties, which impacts how we should handle these numbers in a spatially or temporally explicit context.
+Non-probabilistic scores, which are more akin to interaction strengths, have different mathematical properties, which impacts how we should handle these numbers in a spatially or temporally explicit context.
 Therefore, researchers should use their expertise to assess if their interaction data are actually probabilities or scores.
 This should also be added to the metadata before sharing them, as well as the methods used to build the networks.

 Better metadata documentation would allow researchers to use and manipulate probabilistic ecological interactions according to how they were actually